LRiqlapa/picture-to-world/README.md

+# Get Started

+This script can print your picture to world 100 x 60 using display shelf

+also need normal world full display shelf, you can using putdisplay.lua for do that

-# picture-to-world
+# Setup
-convert your picture to pixel tabel and render it in your growtopia world for bothax